mintster/nixmash-spring/README.md

 NixMash Spring
 ==========================

-This project demonstrates Spring Data, Spring Web MVC, Spring Security and Thymeleaf.
+This project demonstrates Spring Data JPA, Spring Data Solr, Spring Web MVC, Spring Security and Thymeleaf.
 It accompanies blog posts at http://nixmash.com which are listed below in their accompanying implementation version.
 See the [Installation](#installation) section below on how to quickly configure application settings to run NixMash Spring.

 A working demo of the site is online at **http://nixmashspring.daveburkevt.com.**